 Today's lesson is about the Rollei XF35.
-This uber-sexy pocket sized rangefinder was made to give people a tiny, full 35mm frame camera that had a lens that is simply awesome quality.
+This uber sexy pocket-sized rangefinder was made to give people a tiny, full 35 mm frame camera that had a lens that was simply awesome quality.
 Perfect for a good session of street photography and for having in your bag just in case.

-I got mine from ebay, with a matching flash that is again just another piece of heartwarming design, for a shade under £50.
-You can find them a lot cheaper elsewhere but I'm glad i paid every penny for it.
-What you get for your money is this super duper lens I talked about, film settings from 25 to 400, a bright and breezy rangefinder viewfinder thing that is so simple to focus that using it out on the street becomes second nature, and an aperture dial that goes from about 2.8 to 8 (i think, the numbers on my lens are flash guide numbers but i got a weird one).
-Shutter speed is about 1/250 and it all synchs with the flash at 5.6.
-Oh, the shutter is in the lens too so is ultra quiet making it all the more great to have with you out and about in any location.
+I got mine from eBay with a matching flash that is again just another piece of heartwarming design, for a shade under £50.
+You can find them a lot cheaper elsewhere but I'm glad I paid every penny for it.
+What you get for your money is this super duper lens I talked about, film settings from ISO25 to 400, a bright and breezy rangefinder viewfinder that is so simple to focus that using it out on the street becomes second nature, and an aperture dial that goes from about f/2.8 to f/8 (I think, the numbers on my lens are flash guide numbers but I got a weird one).
+Shutter speed is about 1/250 and it all syncs with the flash at 5.6.
+And oh, the shutter is in the lens too so it's ultra quiet, making it all the more great to have with you while you're out and about in any location.

 Technical stuff aside, I simply love to hold and look at the thing.
-It looks stunning, second only to my Holga and Leica.
-It feels strong to hold, and waiting for my film to come back from the lab is just the best feeling because I know there's always gonna be my new favourite picture somewhere on the roll.
-Buy One now!!!!!!!!!!
+It looks stunning — second only to my Holga and Leica.
+It feels sturdy to hold!
+Waiting for my film to come back from the lab is just the best feeling because I know there's always gonna be my new favorite picture somewhere on the roll.
+TIP: Buy one now!